March 27, 2020

 Closing Words

-I don't mean to downplay the seriousness of the flu—countless people die from it every year.
-However, COVID-19 is far more dangerous and deadly than the seasonal flu.
-And since we currently don't have a vaccine—unlike with the flu—the only way to slow the spread is by strictly following other protective measures like social distancing, mask-wearing, and hygiene rules.
+I’m not trying to downplay how serious the flu is, since it still claims many lives every year.
+But COVID-19 is significantly more dangerous and deadly than the seasonal flu.
+And because there’s no vaccine for it yet, unlike the flu, the only way to slow its spread is by consistently following other protective measures like social distancing, wearing masks, and proper hygiene.